 Let's face it, not everyone's budget will stretch to a top quality full face snorkel mask.
 If you're on a budget, you can still enjoy the amazing benefits of the full face snorkel mask.
-The most important thing is that you get the correct size for your face and buy one with a transparent (or nearly transparent) nose section.
+The most important thing is that you get the correct size for your child's face.

 Looking for more detailed information on individual full face snorkeling masks?